 If so, be sure to fuel your vehicle with quality fuel.
-See Gasoline Octane on page 335.
-Poor fuel quality will cause your engine not to run as efficiently as designed.
-You may notice this as stalling after start-up, stalling when you put the vehicle into gear, misfiring, hesitation on acceleration, or stumbling on acceleration.
-(These conditions may go away once the engine is warmed up.)
+See Gasoline Octane on page 5-5.
+Poor fuel quality causes the engine not to run as efficiently as designed.
+You might notice this as stalling after start-up, stalling when you put the vehicle into gear, misfiring, hesitation on acceleration, or stumbling on acceleration - these conditions might go away once the engine is warmed up.
 This will be detected by the system and cause the light to turn on.